2050plus/2050plus/doc/veka_configurations.rst

 * Simulation parameters : parameters impacting the optimization constraints and energy system definition

   * i.e. Temporal scale for the system optimization
-  * i.e. Carbon budget per year (how much CO2 can be emitted annualy);
+  * i.e. Carbon budget per year (how much CO2 can be emitted annually);
   * i.e. Authorized expansion of AC/DC transmission lines (in terms of cost or transmission capacity);
   * i.e. Regionalized/copperplated ammonia at EU scale;
-  * i.e. Emission pricing and sequestration costsper tCO2;
+  * i.e. Emission pricing and sequestration costs per tCO2;
   * i.e. Locations where hydrogen storage is allowed;

 Those additional parameters default values can be modified to match expert's best estimate.